Chepstow (mansion)

-Chepstow is an Italianate house museum located at 120 Narragansett Avenue in Newport, Rhode Island, built in 1860.
-It originally served as a summer "cottage", but the Preservation Society of Newport County now owns the property.
+Chepstow is an Italianate house located at 120 Narragansett Avenue in Newport, Rhode Island, built in 1860.
+It originally served as a summer "cottage", but the Preservation Society of Newport County now operates the property as a house museum.
 It was listed in the National Register of Historic Places as part of the Ochre Point-Cliffs Historic District in 1975 and within the Historic District of the City of Newport.